Fall Into Florida Landscaping this Season

 Weed Prevention

-Some weeds thrive in our cooler weather and appear even in the early fall months.
-Applying the appropriate preemergence herbicide during the fall – but only until late September or October – helps prevent weed growth before it starts.
+Some weeds thrive in our cooler weather and appear as soon as the early fall months.
+Applying the appropriate preemergence herbicide during the fall—do not apply after late September or October—helps prevent weed growth before it starts.
 For application, it’s best to wait until the temperature stays at 60 degrees or lower for 4 straight nights.
-The herbicide you apply to fight weeds will last for anywhere from 6-12 weeks.
-If a few weeds crop up after treating, they can be hand-picked, but if weeds begin rampant, a professional landscaping company may be needed.
+The herbicide you apply will last for anywhere from 6-12 weeks.
+If a few weeds crop up after treatment, they can be hand-picked, but if weeds become rampant, a professional landscaping company may be needed.

 Fertilization

-Florida’s soil is generally sandy and lacking sufficient nutrients.
+Florida’s soil is generally sandy and lacks sufficient nutrients.
 To allow for the proper growth of what you have planted, it’s crucial to ensure that your soil is sufficiently fertilized.
-The last fertilization of the year should be applied during the fall with chemicals consisting of 2% or less phosphorus to comply with Florida law.
-The fertilizer should also contain slow-release nitrogen and potassium, and the nitrogen, phosphorus, and potassium ratio should ideally be 16-4-8.
+The last fertilization of the year should be applied during the fall (with chemicals consisting of 2% or less phosphorus to comply with Florida law).
+The fertilizer should also contain slow-release nitrogen and potassium—the nitrogen, phosphorus, and potassium ratio should ideally be 16-4-8.

 Pest Control